 \item [Step 2.] \emph{State (formally) the identification assumptions.} DiD studies leverage parallel trends assumptions, but they also rely on no-anticipation and, in some cases, overlap conditions, or more.
 Be explicit about which form of these assumptions is required for identification in the study.
 Engage with the theoretical arguments necessary for them to hold and generate appropriate empirical evidence, such as pre-treatment differential trends, that can falsify or (indirectly) support their plausibility.

-\item [Step 3.] \emph{Justify the estimation method.} In some DiD designs, estimation is as simple as replacing population expectations with sample means.
+\item [Step 3.] \emph{Determine the appropriate estimation method.} In some DiD designs, estimation is as simple as replacing population expectations with sample means.
 In others, such as conditional DiD designs, estimation involves choosing econometric techniques (e.g., a regression adjustment, inverse probability weighting, or doubly robust procedure) to map theoretical quantities to estimable sample quantities.
-Each of these strategies relies on additional modeling restrictions that should be stated clearly and respect the identification assumptions.
+Each of these strategies relies on additional modeling restrictions that should be stated clearly.

 \item [Step 4.] \emph{Discuss sources of uncertainty.} Statistical inference procedures for DiD designs stem from basic assumptions about where randomness comes from in a given design.
 Some researchers may adopt a sampling approach to inference, whereas others may be more comfortable with a design-based perspective.
 It is important to discuss what variables of the model are being treated as fixed and what variables are considered random, as well as to use inference techniques that are compatible with the model structure and assumptions.